HannahMwende/Driver-drowsiness-detection-system/README.md

 dropout : 0.1
 epochs : 10
 filters : 32
-layout: 2*3x3
+layout: 3x3
 pooling : 1

 From the grid search we find the best layout to be 2*3x3 with 32 filters.
-This means we will have two convolution layers with a kernel size of (3,3) representing the height and width of the filter.
+This means we will have a convolution layer with a kernel size of (3,3) representing the height and width of the filter.

 #### Final model evaluation